 Why Does Air Pollution Make Philly Pollen Worse?

-This is the key medical point.
-Pollen does not work alone in Philly.
 Philadelphia has higher baseline levels of PM2.5 (fine particulate matter, smaller than 2.5 micrometers) and ground-level ozone because of traffic density and industrial activity, including the refinery complex and the Chester incinerator.
-The synergy effect works in two ways:- Fractures the pollen: diesel exhaust particles attach to pollen grains.
-They break the grain into smaller fragments that travel deeper into the lungs.

 - Aggravates the immune system: your airways see the pollution and switch into "high alert" inflammation.
-When the pollen arrives, your reaction is 2 to 3 times stronger than it would be in clean air.
+When the pollen arrives, your reaction is 2 to 3 times stronger than it would be in clear air.

 A Note on Indoor Triggers

 We focus on outdoor pollen, but do not skip the indoor side.
 In our blood allergen panels (which measure IgE antibodies), we often find dust mite and mold reactions in homes that look perfectly clean.
-Cleanliness is not the same as clinical sterility.
-During our membership home visits, we help identify hidden reservoirs (often in HVAC lining, basement moisture, or old window seals) and coordinate with remediation teams.How to Protect Yourself From Philly Allergies

-When you come home, you are covered in microscopic pollen.- Shoes off at the door.
+- Shoes off at the door.
 Do not track pollen into rugs.

 - Change clothes: "outside clothes" do not touch the bed.